 More detailed instructions can be found in the Federal Register notice from the Department of Homeland Security (DHS).

-Make sure that your application lands on USCIS's desk by whatever deadline is ultimately set; being postmarked on that date is normally not good enough.
+Make sure that your application lands on USCIS's desk by the registration deadline; being postmarked on that date is normally not good enough.
 That deadline has been set at September 30, 2022.

 Effective Date: January 29, 2021